-DHS and the Oklahoma Bureau of Narcotics and Dangerous Drugs are partnering in an effort to reduce the effect that drugs and drug-related crimes have on children.
-The changes made to statute in November 2012, as mentioned above, also requires law enforcement to make a report to DHS if, during a criminal investigation, they become aware that there are children involved.
-These changes will not only help protect the existing children, but have the potential to have a positive effect on any unborn children of persons involved in these criminal investigations.
-Hopefully, this collaboration, along with the working relationships that DHS has with other government agencies, medical professionals and facilities, as well as numerous community agencies, will help keep Oklahoma children safe, both those already born and those yet to come.
+As a result of the changes made to the state statute in November 2012, DHS and the Oklahoma Bureau of Narcotics and Dangerous Drugs (OBNDD) continue to partner in an effort to reduce the effect that drugs and drug-related crimes have on children.
+DHS also now has access to the Prescription Monitoring Program through the OBNDD.
+This allows DHS to be able to determine if the use of prescription medications, by a person responsible for the child, is excessive.
+These changes will help protect children and may potentially benefit unborn children of people involved in either criminal or child welfare investigations.
+DHS partners with ODMHSAS in many ways, but most significantly in the family drug courts across the state in an effort to reunite children who were removed from parents who have abused substances and do so in a more timely fashion.
+Hopefully, these collaborative efforts, along with the working relationships between DHS, medical professionals and facilities, and numerous community agencies, will help keep Oklahoma children safe, both those already born and those yet to come.